Mola19/OpenRoccatAimoKeyboardDriver/supported_devices.md

 | Roccat Vulcan II Max           |         🚧          |         🚧          |       🚧       |       🚧       |      🚧       |      🚧       |      ❌       |      ❌       |          🚧          |          🚧          |         🚧          |         🚧          |     🚧     |     🚧     |
 | Roccat Vulcan II Mini          |         🚧          |         🚧          |       🚧       |       🚧       |      🚧       |      🚧       |      ❌       |      ❌       |          🚧          |          🚧          |         🚧          |         🚧          |     🚧     |     🚧     |

-* techincally supported, but the package is ignored, as it is a remnant of the fullsize vulcans
+* technically supported, but the package is ignored, as it is a remnant of the fullsize vulcans

 ## Lighting